jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 ### MQTT Broker
 The second method involves using MQTT for push notifications: set up a public MQTT broker in the cloud.
 The robot subscribes to a specific MQTT topic, while the mobile app publishes `start` or `stop` messages to that topic.

-Compared to the previous solution, this method offers the advantage of eliminating polling, so the robot reacts instantly.
+Compared to the previous solution, this method offers the advantage of eliminating polling, allowing the robot to react instantly.
 It also scales well to many cameras.
 MQTT is widely used for smart cameras, doorbells, drones, and other devices, which is why I chose this approach for my security robot.

 I need to make some deployment adjustments to simplify the mobile app’s configuration: Instead of embedding the MQTT client library directly into the Droid Vision app, I used an MQTT bridge, which is an HTTP server running in the cloud that posts messages to the MQTT broker.
-This setup allows the Droid Vision app to continue using HTTP requests to control the streaming service on the robot.
-In a future update, I might add an MQTT Swift client library to Droid Vision so we can remove the MQTT bridge from the deployment.
+This setup enables the Droid Vision app to continue using HTTP requests to control the robot's streaming service.
+In a future update, I may add an MQTT Swift client library to the Droid Vision app, so we can remove the MQTT bridge from the deployment.

 <a href="/assets/media_server/MQTT.drawio.png" target="_blank">
   <img src="/assets/media_server/MQTT.drawio.png" />